Bhagiyaraj99/Olympic_History_RAG/README.md

-# CST8507 Assignment 2
-## Olympic History RAG Assistant
+# Olympic History RAG Assistant

 This project is a **Retrieval-Augmented Generation (RAG) system** that allows users to chat with a local AI about Olympic history.
 It uses a Wikipedia text corpus and a Kaggle